iquiw/cabal-delete/README.rst

 Bug
 ---
+* cabal-delete cannot distinguish if same packages (same version) are installed in both global and user's package databases.

-If you use ghc that is installed under different directoy from that of ghc which cabal-delete was built by, then cabal-delete cannot detect abort (``[A]``) case.
+* If you use ghc that is installed under different directoy from that of ghc which cabal-delete was built by, then cabal-delete cannot detect abort (``[A]``) case.